Volunteer with us

 You can find out more by contacting us at firstname.lastname@example.org

-We are developing a range of services and activities to promote safer ageing and stop abuse, incorporating prevention, recovery and resilience, including interest-based groups, social events, one-to-one support, and more.
-Volunteering roles include:
+We are developing a range of services and activities to promote safer ageing and stop abuse.
+Current volunteering roles include:

 raising awareness of the work of Hourglass & issues relating to safer ageing and the abuse of older people